Skip to Content

 Lighting

-With smart lighting, you can control lights remotely or set them to turn on and off automatically to make it look like someone is in the house when you're out of town.
+With smart lighting, you can control your home’s lamps or lights remotely, or set them to turn on and off automatically to make it look like someone is in the house when you're out of town.

 Control the temperature of your home remotely to prevent pipes from freezing.
 Some smart thermostats will also work along with smart smoke alarms, since a draft of air can cause flames to grow larger.

-In addition to allowing you to control other devices by voice command, some smart speakers can detect the sound of smoke alarms, carbon monoxide alarms or glass breaking and send an alert to your smartphone.
+These devices can help you go hands-free, allowing you to control other smart devices using voice commands or play music from your smartphone using Bluetooth.
+Some smart speakers also can detect the sound of smoke alarms, carbon monoxide alarms or breaking glass and send an alert to your smartphone.

 Individually, any of these devices may help you avoid expensive insurance claims.
 Combining several in a connected home may be even more beneficial.

-Most smart home insurance discounts will typically range from 5% to 20% off your premium, but this can vary based on the devices you have, as well as how other risks to your home are weighted.
+When it comes to discounts on your insurance, most smart home devices typically will get you 5% to 20% off your premium, but this can vary based on the devices you have, as well as other risks to your home.

 What types of discounts are available?